 A former member of the Legion of Canadian Superheroes who was sent to a three-month sensitivity training camp.
-He returned prematurely and was not happy to find Minerva]had taken his spot on the team and swore revenge.
+He returned prematurely to find Minerva had taken his spot on the team and immediately swore revenge.

 Expy: The guy is pretty blatantly an extremely bigoted water-bending version of Wolverine, emphasized by appearing right as the team is discussing who their Wolverine is, and right down to being called the Crazy Calgarian in reference to Wolverine being the Cranky Canadian.